 From lead to arsenic to copper, there are an estimated 80 contaminants in U.S. drinking water at any time, according to the Water Quality Association (WQA).
 Most of these are absolutely safe in minuscule quantities, but when the numbers creep up, it’s a cause for concern.
 Plus, even if contaminant levels are totally safe, you probably aren’t thrilled about drinking water that smells or tastes funky.

-Choosing the best water filter can feel like an overwhelming decision, even though investing in-home water filtration is almost always a smart choice.
+Choosing the best water filter can feel like an overwhelming decision, even though investing in a home water filtration is almost always a smart choice.
 “In the long term, buying a water filter will always be much cheaper than buying bottled water,” says Brian Campbell, founder and editor of WaterFilterGuru.com.
 We agree at Simply Recipes, and while it's a step up from the typical pitcher models, the APEC ROES-50 Reverse Osmosis System is our top choice for the best value and cleanest water.

 Whether you’re looking for a pitcher you keep in the fridge to a whole-house investment, here are the best water filters to buy.

 APEC Water Systems ROES-50 Essence Premium Quality 5-Stage Under-Sink Reverse Osmosis Drinking Water Filter System

 Designed, engineered, and assembled in the U.S., this filtering system uses five separate stages—a sediment filter, two stages of carbon filters, a reverse osmosis filter, and a coconut fiber filter—to remove 100 percent of chlorine, 96 percent of lead, and 95 percent of iron.
 It’s an under-sink system, so it takes a bit of commitment and about an hour to install, and it is a bigger investment than a pitcher or countertop option.
 It’s not perfectly efficient, though, and will waste a small amount of water during the process.

 But you will get incredibly clean water: The APEC Water System removes as many as 1,000 different unwanted contaminants from the water.
 You won’t find a safer option or better-tasting water bang for your buck.